swagger-api/swagger-js/docs/usage/openapi-definition-resolver.md

 #### Authentication

-When JSON-References points to a remote document protected by authentication, `requestInterceptor` option can be used to provide e.g. an authentication header.
+When JSON-References points to a remote document protected by authentication, `requestInterceptor` option can be used to provide request authentication (e.g. by setting `Authentication` header).

 ```js
 import SwaggerClient from 'swagger-client';